WBMS (AM): Sale to Azure Media

-On May 18, 2012, the Federal Communications Commission approved the sale of WXBR to Azure Media, LLC., a Haitian American-owned radio group based in Miami Gardens, Florida.
+On May 18, 2012, the Federal Communications Commission (FCC) approved the sale of WXBR to Azure Media, LLC., a Haitian American-owned radio group based in Miami Gardens, Florida.
 The station's local programming returned to the air that day with its rent paid.

-On August 3, 2012, Azure Media officially took control of WXBR and signed the station off at 7 P.M. the same day.
+On August 3, 2012, Azure Media officially took control of WXBR and signed the station off at 7 p.m. the same day.
 Former station personalities Dawn Carr and Dennis DeNapoli were on hand at its 60 Main Street studios to announce that the station would be off the air as its studios were relocated and thank all of its current personalities and staff at the time.
 This was followed by a vintage programming promo voiced by Jack Ainslie from its days as WBET and the playing of "Bye, Bye, Baby (Baby Goodbye)" by The Four Seasons.
 DeNapoli read the final station identification before the station went silent.

 Azure Media constructed new studios on 250 Belmont Street in Brockton with new studio equipment and replaced the station's transmitter.
 Also, a new logo and website was designed.
 The new owners intended to return most of WXBR's original programming and hosts under the previous ownership and invite local businesses and community members to start new programs on the station.
 The station was originally scheduled to return to the air on September 12, 2012.
 However, problems with the installation of the new transmitter delayed that return.
 It was later revealed that copper plates needed to transmit were allegedly stolen from its transmitter site in West Bridgewater among other unexpected issues.
-Those issues were successfully resolved and almost six months to the day after the station signed off, WXBR returned to the air on February 2, 2013, at 6:50 P.M. with a 30-minute test broadcast consisting of a mix of classic rock and country music played from its new studios.
+Those issues were successfully resolved and almost six months to the day after the station signed off, WXBR returned to the air on February 2, 2013, at 6:50 p.m. with a 30-minute test broadcast consisting of a mix of classic rock and country music played from its new studios.
 More stunting was periodically conducted in the days that followed.
 The station officially returned to the air on March 5, 2013.

 Azure attempted to restore WXBR's original format of local news, talk, sports and variety programming with a mix of longtime personalities, new faces and syndicated offerings.
 They also encouraged community members to purchase time on the station to develop new programs under a time-brokered format.
 However, according to reports, the station had been unsuccessful with these efforts and was losing revenue under this format.
 On July 7, 2014, Azure Media announced that it would be ending WXBR's in-house broadcasts and change the station's format to ethnic Haitian Creole.
 The station's last day of airing local news and talk programs was July 11, 2014.
 The station was branded as Radio Azure 1460, adopted the slogan La Radio Haitienne de Boston (Boston's Haitian Radio Station), and had its studios relocated to Randolph, Massachusetts.